garfix/nli-go/doc/remarks.md

+# 2018-01-14

+I released http://patrickvanbergen.com/dbpedia/app/ and mentioned it on Twitter.
+It is very unimpressive for a demo, but I had to release _something_ so that I can show other people what I am doing.
+It will be nice to gradually improve upon it.

 # 2018-01-09

 This picture is just to clarify things to myself.
 A, B, C, and D are range variables in nested scopes.